Vishal-2029/Tea/README.md

 #Let's Make a Tea..

+# It's a Golang API with using a database, migrations and gorm libs.

 #In this API, i have created a simple Teas database. this database shows the name of teas, the types of tea and the tea made at that time.

 #If we want to create,read,update and delete teas details then i have use a CRUD Methods.
 I can use postman for using localhost.